Ancient ruins and beautiful beaches

 Kos offers holidaymakers an exciting blend of historical delights, stunning beaches and standout scenery.
 Nestled in the south east Aegean Ocean, a short hop from Turkey, you will find yourself surrounded by an impressive choice of beaches from secret coves and hidden bays, to beach bar backed golden strips, all edged by sparkling blue waters perfect for families, couples and groups of friends.
 Inland, the lush, green interiors provide plenty for adventurers with hiking and cycling trails, and if you climb Mount Dikeos you will be rewarded with the best views over the island.

-Quieter Mastihari and Lambi offer a more authentic experience of Kos with their traditional tavernas and golden sandy beaches.
+Quieter Lambi offers a more authentic experience of Kos with its traditional tavernas and golden sandy beaches.
 Kos Town serves up a slice of history with a 15th Century Castle alongside a plethora of Roman ruins and architectural delights and can easily be visited.
 An array of alfresco restaurants and tavernas feature traditional Greek cuisine alongside international favourites and the freshly caught catch of the day.

 Kos is an island of old and new where you can step back in time at the ruins of the healing temple of Asklepion, or explore timeworn windmills, sugar-cube buildings and soak up the sun on the stunning beach of Kefalos.
 Whitewashed hamlets are dotted throughout the hills and valleys sprinkled with wild flowers, pine forests and castles.
 The mountain village of Zia in central Kos is well worth a visit to experience authentic rural Kos, in addition to panoramic views of the island.